Temporal Sparse Autoencoders: Leveraging the Sequential Nature of Language for Interpretability: Experimental Evaluation

-\textbf{Sequence-level Interpretability.} Figure \ref{fig:teaser} and prior work \citep{sun2025dense} demonstrate how baseline SAE features are ``dense,'' in that they fluctuate frequently over a sequence.
+\textbf{Sequence-level Interpretability.} Figure \ref{fig:teaser} and prior work \citep{sun2025dense} demonstrate how baseline SAE features are ``dense," in that many features fluctuate frequently over a sequence.
 In doing so, they can only provide human-interpretable explanations at the token level; as soon as you zoom out, you get an overwhelming set of activating features with very little structure or parseability.
-The smoothness of T-SAEs unlock a sequence-level understanding of data which was previously much harder, if not impossible, to parse from baseline SAE explanations (Figs. \ref{fig:teaser}, \ref{fig:semantic_smoothness}).
+The smoothness of Temporal SAEs unlock a sequence-level understanding of data which was previously much harder, if not impossible, to parse from baseline SAE explanations (Figs. \ref{fig:teaser}, \ref{fig:semantic_smoothness}).